Updated: Sep 28, 2021

 The Best Time To Go

-October, November and December are the best months to visit Tulum weather wise.
-Hurricane season is over and the weather is warm but not scorching hot.
+September, October, November and December are the best months to visit Tulum weather wise.
+Hurricane season is during September but the weather is warm but not scorching hot.
 It also means the prices for accommodation double as the demand increases.
 Tulum's famous Art With Me festival happens every November and this year, even with Covid, the beach will be quite busy during that time.
 The next population spike is between January and March.
 If you are looking for a relaxing vacation, January through March is NOT the time to go.
 If you are looking for a party, this may be the best time for you to go.

 Flights are fairly inexpensive from the United States to Cancun.
 It will most likely cost you less to get to Cancun than to fly to another city in America.
 There is a local bus that runs from Cancun to Playa Del Carmen to Tulum for less than $15.
 Taxis run about $100 for the 1.5 hour ride.
 Taxis are everywhere in Tulum and they are just about the only transportation available.
 There are no Ubers or Shuttles inside of Tulum.
 Taxis are about $10 per ride within the town.
 It's best to pay with Pesos.
 If you choose to stay on the beach you really only need a bike to get across the 2 mile stretch of the beach town.
 There is only 1 road and everything happens on that road.
 If you choose to stay in town, you will be about 20 minutes from the beach road and will need to take taxis to get around.